-The third section of your narrative should be devoted to articulating your project's intended results.
-We are devoting two slides to this topic.
-The first addresses Project Results for Lifelong Learning and Community Anchors and Catalysts projects.
+The third section of your Narrative should be devoted to articulating your project's intended results.

 This section is your chance to convince the reviewers that your project will result in something getting better.
-The need or problem you identified in your project justification will be addressed directly, and it will be diminished or eliminated altogether.
+The need or problem you identified in your Project Justification will be addressed directly, and it will be diminished or eliminated altogether.